lucgupta/Almabase_project/README.md

 Instructions to follow while running the script ->
+prerequisite: first we need to enter user name and then token value(for the authentication purpose) After that follow below instructions ->
-1) script takes 3 user input - name of Org, No of repos to fetch, no of committes
+1) script takes 3 user inputs - name of Org, No of repos to fetch, no of committes
 2) run the python script with below format - python <Script_name>
 3) it will ask for above 3 inputs respectively